easyni/external-url-loader/README.md

 The loader will generate a path with a `require` that make reference to the `packageName` you specify.

-This is use full when you want to create a library that use statics dependencies.
+This is useful when you want to create a library that use statics dependencies.

 ---